Austin Gallery

 Editor's Choice

-Buy this if you read a lot and want the most refined dedicated book light.
-Five color modes let you choose a warm amber that is easy on the eyes at night, five brightness levels dial the intensity down low, and the wide LED array spreads even light across two pages instead of a hot spot in the middle.
+Buy this if you read a lot and want the most refined dedicated book light — for nightly readers it's the strongest buy on this page.
+Five color modes let you choose a warm amber that is easy on the eyes at night, five brightness levels dial the intensity from 3 to 100 lumens, the wide LED array spreads even light across two pages instead of a hot spot in the middle, and a charge lasts up to 90 hours.
+At around $13, there is no cheaper way to get this much control.

 What we don't like